inno-se/the-guide/README.md

   - produce poor quality work despite clear acceptance criteria.

 - Discuss with these people what prevents them from contributing productively.

+  People may struggle with disorders [^WhySomeStudentsStruggleWithGroupWork].

+  Or, they may feel that their input isn't valued by teammates [[^SbokGuide], Sec.
+3.9.3.2, p.
+74].

 - Explain them that you expect them to work without constant guidance from their teammates.